 I've written so much about the journey from 2014-2017—a life changing time in my life that ultimately led to healing I didn't see coming but was desperately needed.

-This morning, I want to share a bit about what it was like to suddenly start channeling spirit and reach out to law enforcement and parents of children who had been publicly deemed "missing" for many years.
+This morning, I want to share a bit about what it was like to suddenly start channeling spirit and reach out to law enforcement and parents of children who had been publicly deemed missing for many years.

 I've said before that I didn't expect any of this.
 In fact, I was just living my life with my husband and children in Burbank, California.
 When I started to realize that the messages I was receiving were not only real—they were meant to be shared—I felt paralyzed.
 I wanted to be totally sure that I was ready to do what I knew in my heart I had to do.
 But I was terrified, to say the least.

 We spoke on the phone after she read the letter.
 It was a heartbreaking conversation.
 I told her many other children were starting to come in with messages—many who experienced some level of sexual abuse in their lifetimes—and her daugther said she was helping them find me.
 She was leading the way.
-Her mom said that she believed what I shared because it differed from public information that was published back when her daughter went missing.
+Her mom said that she believed what I shared because it differed from the public information that was published back when her daughter went missing.
 And because she knew her daugther would be the light that led the others to someone who would push past fear and share what needed to be shared.
 I never thought I would be that person.
 After seven years of channeling information like this, I still feel fear when I share information with cops or families.
 I'm guessing I always will.

 As a parent and a human being, my heart literally hurts for all involved.
-I can't help but put myself in their position, which is part of the reason I didn't just shelve the messages in some desk drawer.
+I can't help but put myself in their shoes, which is part of the reason I didn't just shelve the messages in some desk drawer.
 Believe me, I thought about doing that.

 While a slew of stranger things have happened in my life, looking back at 2010 reminds me that the road I've traveled has purpose on so many levels.
 I've gotten quite used to strange happenings and hope that the end result of sharing messages from spirit is always helpful for those who are struggling with broken hearts and unanswered questions.
 I've learned to hear and see unimaginable things—tear-inducing realities of life—while at the same time, filtering it all through more of a detective lens.
 For a person who cries at Kleenex commercials, this has been one of the hardest parts of doing what I do.